 We use tallow because it is nature's original skin care product and works better than the man-made products that began to replace it in the 20th century.
 Modern-day research has confirmed the traditional wisdom of our ancestors.
 Tallow contains abundant natural fat-soluble vitamins (A, D, E, and K) and fat-soluble activators, which are found only in animal fats and which all promote skin health.
 Tallow also contains fats like conjugated linoleic acid (CLA), which has anti-cancer and anti-inflammatory properties, and palmitoleic acid, which has natural antimicrobial properties.
 No plant-based skincare ingredient or product can remotely compare to tallow in its power to nourish and heal the skin.
 This fact is not surprising since we are animals and not plants.

-We obtain the suet from Corner Post Meats, Sun Prairie Beef, KW Farms, and Larga Vista Ranch in Colorado, Lohof Grass-finished Beef in Montana, and other ranches where the cows are 100% grass-fed, which is important for the superior therapeutic value of our Tallow Balm.
+We obtain the suet from James Ranch, Rafter W Ranch, Fine Fettle Cattle, and Larga Vista Ranch in Colorado, BF Farms in Oklahoma, Canyon Meadows Ranch in Utah, Lohof Grass-finished Beef in Montana, and other ranches where the cows are 100% grass-fed, which is important for the superior therapeutic value of our Tallow Balm.
 Tallow from cows that are only fed grass has a better mineral and micronutrient profile, including higher levels of vitamins.
 For example, one study found that grass-fed cows have four times the vitamin E of grain-fed cows.
 Also important to the nutritional value of the tallow, as well as important to us personally, is that "our" cows are happy and healthy, humanely raised without cruel feed lots or cruel slaughterhouses and without pesticides, drugs, hormones, or chemicals of any kind.

 We add a little olive oil to the tallow because of its therapeutic qualities.
 Since ancient times, olive oil has been considered a healing salve for the skin due to its soothing, cleansing, moisturizing, and anti-cancer properties.
 We now know that these properties are, in part, a result of olive oil's high levels of antioxidants, like vitamin E, carotenoids, and oleuropein.